Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Prints all elements of of listin
+Prints all the elements of a listint